-During 2017, we used \$73.7 million of the proceeds from the from the issuance of the 2023 Notes to pay for the premium for the Call Option, and simultaneously received \$45.3 million from the sale of Warrants, for a net cash outlay of \$28.3 million for the Call Spread Overlay.
-Issuance costs incurred in connection with the Warrant and the Call Option were \$0.3 million and \$0.1 million respectively.
+During 2017, we used \$73.7 million of the proceeds from the issuance of the 2023 Notes to pay for the premium for the Call Option, and simultaneously received \$45.3 million from the sale of Warrants, for a net cash outlay of \$28.3 million for the Call Spread Overlay.
+A total of \$0.4 million in issuance costs were paid in connection with the Warrant and the Call Option.

-In November 2018, we used \$97.3 million of the proceeds from the from the issuance of the 2024 Notes to pay for the premium for the Call Option, and simultaneously received \$72.4 million from the sale of Warrants, for a net cash outlay of \$24.9 million for the Call Spread Overlay.
-Issuance costs incurred in connection with the Warrant and the Call Option were \$0.5 million and \$0.5 million respectively, of which \$48 thousand remained accrued as of March 31, 2020.
+In November 2018, we used \$97.3 million of the proceeds from the issuance of the 2024 Notes to pay for the premium for the Call Option, and simultaneously received \$72.4 million from the sale of Warrants, for a net cash outlay of \$24.9 million for the Call Spread Overlay.
+A total of \$0.9 million in issuance costs were paid in connection with the Warrant and the Call Option.